All Collections

 Fonts can’t have the same font weight and style

 Please review the list of fonts for potential duplicates by scanning the Font weight and Style columns.
 A duplicate is a font file with the same weight and style (italic or non-italic) as another one.
-The two fonts in the first example below are not duplicates because one of them is italic and the other one is not.
-In the second example, both fonts have a weight of “900 Black” and they are both italic.
-Therefore, these are duplicates.

 If you do find any duplicates, you can either remove them by clicking the trash icon on the right side of the screen, or manually change the font attributes to proceed.